 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-The history of Reunion island is reflected in its people.
-The Portuguese stumbled across the unoccupied territory in 1513, but it was the French that descended in 1646 and really made their mark.
-French exiles and colonists, Malagasy slaves, Chinese indentured labourers, Indians and Pakistanis have subsequently created a rich melting pot of cultures, as well as contributing to the creation of the island's most widely spoken language, Reunion Creole.
+Réunion is first and foremost an alluring tropical getaway, but its interesting mix of cultures and peoples adds another interesting element to the island.
+Indeed, the history of Réunion island is reflected in its people.
+The Portuguese stumbled across the unoccupied territory in 1513, but it was the French who descended in 1646 and really made their mark.
+French exiles and colonists, Malagasy slaves, Chinese indentured labourers, Indians and Pakistanis have subsequently created a rich melting pot of cultures, as well as contributing to the creation of the island's most widely spoken language, Réunion Creole.

-Reunion was hard hit by the opening of the Suez Canal in 1869, as it lost significance as a stopover on the East Indies trade route, and to this day it relies heavily on France for financial support.
-Its main industries are the cultivation of sugarcane, rum, vanilla, geranium oil for perfumes and, not surprisingly, tourism.
-Although inequality and the resulting socio-economic strife is an occasional concern for locals, for the most part everybody seems to live relatively equably side-by-side on this beautiful island, with a heartening bonhomie shared between the many different racial and religious groups.
+Réunion was hard hit by the opening of the Suez Canal in 1869, as it lost significance as a stopover on the East Indies trade route.
+To this day it relies heavily on France for financial support.
+Its main industries are the cultivation of sugarcane, rum, vanilla, geranium oil for perfumes and, unsurprisingly, tourism.
+Although inequality and the resulting socio-economic strife is an occasional concern for locals, for the most part, everybody seems to get along fairly well on this beautiful island, with a heartening bonhomie shared between the many different racial and religious groups.

-Reunion is a fascinating geological destination, with its rugged valleys and volcanic landscapes softened by lush forest.
-The Plaine des Sables is a stark ash and lava rock plain at the foot of Reunion's volcano, which feels like a moon landscape.
-The Piton de la Fournaise Volcano, the only active volcano on the island, and indeed one of the most active in the world, is thrillingly accessible to the adventurous.
-The Riviere des Remparts Canyon is a steep and beautiful river valley, and the three , deep circular canyons, lure visitors with scenic overlooks and exciting hiking trails.
+Intrepid visitors should head to the Plaine des Sables, a stark ash and lava rock plain at the foot of Réunion's volcano that feels rather lunar-like.
+The Piton de la Fournaise Volcano, the only active volcano on the island, and indeed one of the most active in the world, is accessible to adventurers.
+The Riviere des Remparts Canyon is a steep and beautiful river valley, while the three cirques, deep circular canyons, lure visitors with scenic overlooks and thrilling hiking trails.

-The Musee Leon Dierx, in Saint-Denis, houses an impressive collection of modern art, with works by some of the great masters of the genre such as Gauguin, Matisse, Picasso, Vlaminck and Morisot.
-Much of the collection was once that of the French art dealer, Reunion-born Ambroise Vollard, and was donated to the museum by Vollard's brother, Lucien, after Ambroise's death in 1939.
+The Musee Leon Dierx, in Saint-Denis, houses an impressive collection of modern art, with works by some of the great masters of the genre, such as Gauguin, Matisse, Picasso, Vlaminck and Morisot.
+Much of the collection once belonged to a Réunion-born art dealer, Ambroise Vollard, and was later donated to the museum by Vollard's brother, Lucien, after Ambroise's death in 1939.
 The museum is a must for art lovers and is lauded as the best art collection in the Indian Ocean.
-Tours of the permanent and temporary exhibitions can be arranged but must be booked in advance.
+Tours of the permanent and temporary exhibitions can be arranged, but must be booked in advance.
 The museum is closed on Mondays.

-Close to Saint-Paul, on the northwestern side of the island, Saint-Gilles-les-Bains is a highly popular weekend destination, offering a beautiful 12-mile (20km) lagoon and gorgeous white-sand beaches.
-Saint-Gilles was once a sleepy fishing village, but now it is Reunion's most popular resort, attracting crowds of visitors intent on enjoying the leisure activities, watersports and lovely beaches.
-Snorkelling, scuba diving and swimming are a must, but those tired of the beach can head to the Garden of Eden, a lovely botanical garden with roughly 700 species of tropical plants.
-Saint-Gilles has plenty of hotels and restaurants, though these tend to get very crowded at peak holiday periods and weekends.
+Close to Saint-Paul, on the northwestern side of the island, Saint-Gilles-les-Bains is a highly popular weekend destination, boasting a beautiful lagoon and gorgeous white-sand beaches.
+Once a sleepy fishing village, Saint-Gilles is now Réunion's most popular resort, attracting crowds of visitors intent on enjoying its wealth of leisure activities, watersports and lovely beaches.
+Snorkelling, scuba diving and swimming are all highly recommended here, but those tired of the beach can head to the Garden of Eden, a lovely botanical garden with roughly 700 species of tropical plants.
+Saint-Gilles also has plenty of hotels and restaurants, though these tend to get crowded at peak holiday periods and over weekends.

 Saint-Denis is a pleasant holiday destination year-round and is never cold, though it may be humid and rainy.
 Travellers generally prefer to visit in the cooler dry season, between May and October.

 Reunion's climate is tropical, with temperatures varying according to elevation.
 Humidity is generally high.
-There is not a big temperature range between the seasons, but the year can be divided into summer and winter: November to April is hot and rainy, while May to November is usually dry and cooler, and is the most popular time for travel to Reunion.
+The island doesn't experience a big temperature range between the seasons, but the year can be divided into summer and winter.
+November to April is hot and rainy, while May to November is usually dry and cooler, and is the most popular time for travel to Reunion.
 In Saint-Denis the summer temperatures average between 73°F (23°C) and 84°F (29°C), and in winter temperatures average between 64°F (18°C) and 75°F (24°C).
 Rain patterns vary hugely according to region, with the east of the island much wetter than the west.
 The cyclone season runs from mid-November to mid-April and the island is occasionally affected.

-Reunion is an overseas departement of France and uses the Euro as its official currency.
-There are plenty of banks and ATMs on the island, and most shops and hotels accept major credit cards (though many require a minimum amount for card payments).
-Most businesses display their prices in their windows and restaurants and hotels should have their rates visible from the exterior.
+Reunion is an overseas department of France and uses the Euro as its official currency.
+There are plenty of banks and ATMs on the island, and most shops and hotels accept major credit cards.

 French is the official language but the most widely spoken language among locals is Reunion Creole.
 English is taught at school level.

-Electrical current is 220 volts, 50Hz.
+The electrical current is 220 volts, and the standard frequency 50Hz.
 European-style plugs with two round pins are standard.

 US nationals: US nationals need passport valid for the period of intended stay.
 US nationals do not require a visa for stays of up to 90 days.